grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/diskycache/README.md

 [![npm version](https://img.shields.io/npm/v/diskycache.svg)](https://www.npmjs.com/package/diskycache)

-A high-performance file system-based caching library for Node.js applications.
+A file system-based caching library for Node.js applications.
 Features comprehensive indexing, flexible configuration with human-readable units, and sub-millisecond content searches with automatic cleanup based on usage patterns.

+# STOP

+This is probably not for you.
+I made this over-engineered cache solution for toy projects and I honestly recommend that you use something else, such as redis.
+You are probably better off implementing your own cache.

 ---